 •Choose your meal wisely.

-•Spare some time for Yoga or some other exercise for at least 30 minutes a day
+•Spare some time for yoga or some other exercise for at least 30 minutes a day

-•Eat healthy fruits, vegetable, snacks, grains.
+•Eat healthy fruits, vegetables, snacks, grains.

 •Stay away from saturated fats and Stay Healthy.